ryantd42/NY-Legislative-Git/2023/S1027B-2023/bill.md

  paragraph as amended by chapter 105 of the laws of 2019, is  amended  to read as follows:
   §  120.
 Discrimination against employees.
-1. It shall be unlawful for any employer or his or her duly authorized agent to discharge or fail to reinstate pursuant to section two hundred three-b of this chapter, or in any other manner discriminate against an  employee  as  to  his  or  her employment  because  such  employee  has  claimed  or attempted to claim compensation from such employer, requested a  claim  form  for  injuries received  in  the course of employment, or claimed or attempted to claim any benefits provided under this chapter or because he or she has testi- fied or is about to testify in a proceeding under this  chapter  and  no other valid reason is shown to exist for such action by the employer.
+1. It shall be unlawful for any employer or [his or her] THEIR duly authorized agent to discharge or fail to reinstate pursuant to section two hundred three-b of this  chap- ter,  or in any other manner discriminate against an employee as to [his or her] THEIR employment because such employee has claimed or  attempted to  claim  compensation  from  such employer, requested a claim form for injuries received in the course of employment, or claimed  or  attempted to claim any benefits provided under this chapter or because [he or she] SUCH EMPLOYEE has testified or is about to testify in a proceeding under this chapter and no other valid reason is shown to exist for such action by the employer.
   2. Any  complaint  alleging  such an unlawful discriminatory practice must be filed within two years of the commission of such practice.
-Upon finding that an employer has violated this section, the board shall make an order that any employee so discriminated against shall be restored to employment or otherwise restored to the position or privileges he or she would  have  had  but  for  the discrimination, IF SUCH REINSTATEMENT IS REQUESTED BY SUCH EMPLOYEE, and shall  be  compensated  by  his  or  her employer for any loss of compensation arising out of such discrimination
+Upon finding that an employer has violated this section, the board shall make an order that any employee so discriminated against shall be restored to

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03171-02-3
+  LBD03171-06-4
- S. 1027--A  2
+ S. 1027--B  2

- together with such fees or allowances for services rendered by an attor- ney  or  licensed representative as fixed by the board.
+ employment  or  otherwise  restored to the position or privileges [he or she] THEY would have had but  for  the  discrimination,  IF  SUCH  REIN- STATEMENT  IS  REQUESTED  BY  SUCH EMPLOYEE, and shall be compensated by [his  or her] THEIR employer for any loss of compensation arising out of such discrimination together with such fees or allowances  for  services rendered  by  an  attorney  or  licensed  representative as fixed by the board.
 Any employer who violates this  section  shall  be  liable  to  a penalty  of  not less than one hundred dollars or more than five hundred dollars, as may be determined by the board.
 All such penalties shall  be paid  into  the  state treasury.
 All penalties, compensation and fees or allowances shall be paid solely by the employer.
-The employer alone and not his or her carrier shall  be liable  for  such penalties and payments.
+The employer alone  and not  [his  or  her] THEIR carrier shall be liable for such penalties and payments.
 Any provision in an insurance policy undertaking  to  relieve the  employer  from  liability  for such penalties and payments shall be void.
   3. An employer found to be  in  violation  of  this  section  and  the aggrieved  employee  must  report  to  the board as to the manner of the employer's compliance within thirty days of receipt of a final  determi- nation.
-In case of failure to report on compliance, or failure to comply with an order or penalty of the board within thirty days after the order or notice of penalty is served, except where timely application  to  the board  for a modification, rescission or review of such order or penalty has been filed under section twenty-three of this chapter, the chair  in any  such  case  or,  on  the chair's consent, any party may enforce the order or penalty in a like manner as an award of compensation.
+In case of failure to report on compliance, or failure to comply with an order or penalty of the board within thirty days after the order or  notice  of penalty is served, except where timely application to the board for a modification, rescission, or review of such order or penalty has been filed under section twenty-three of this chapter, the chair  in any  such  case  or,  on  the chair's consent, any party may enforce the order or penalty in a like manner as an award of compensation.